Register to Vote

 - You are a U.S. Citizen either by birth or naturalization.

-- You are 18 years of age or will be the date of the next November Election.
+- You are 18 years of age or will be as of the date of the next November Election.

-There are several ways that you can get an application to register to vote.
-They are as follows:
+There are several ways to access the application to register to vote:

-- By calling our office at 704-216-8140 and requesting that an application be mailed to you.
-You can complete the application and mail it back to our office.
+- Call the Rowan County Board of Elections office at 704-216-8140 and request an application be mailed to you to complete and mail back.

-You can also obtain a registration form/application in local libraries, high schools and other social services offices, for example:
+Registration applications are also available at local libraries, high schools and social services offices.
+For example:

 - Developmental Disabilities and Substance Abuse Services